The Modern Law Review

 2. Abstracts and key words

 All contributions should be preceded by a list of 5-6 keywords, eg principle subject areas, key reports, legislation and cases cited.
-Articles should also be preceded by a short abstract of 100-150 words.
-Abstracts for articles will be printed in the journal, and abstracts and key words will be posted on-line to facilitate searches by readers.
+Articles, as well as contributions to the Legislation and Reports section, should be preceded by a short abstract of 100-150 words.
+Abstracts will be printed in the journal, and abstracts and keywords will be posted on-line to facilitate searches by readers.

 3. Review articles and book reviews